mraad/spark-pip/README.md

 ## Implementation details

-Because the data can be massive, it cannot fit in memory all at once to perform the PiP operation and to, for example, create a spatial index of all the polygons for quick lookup.
+The data can be massive and cannot fit in memory all at once to perform the PiP operations and to create a spatial index of all the polygons for quick lookup.
 So...you will have to segment the input data and operate on each segment individually.
 And since these segments share nothing, they can be processed in parallel.
 So, in the geospatial domain, segmentation takes the form of subdividing the area of interest into smaller rectangular areas.
-Rectangles are "nice" because of their straight edges.
-You can, for example, quickly find out if a point is inside or outside of it, and complex shapes can be subdivided into coarse edge matching rectangles.
-It is that last fact that we will use to segment the input points and polygons in such that that we can perform a massive PiP per segment.
+Rectangles are "nice" as you can quickly find out if a point is inside or outside of it, and polygonal shapes can be subdivided into coarse edge matching rectangles.
+It is that last fact that we will use to segment the input points and polygons, in such that that we can perform a massive PiP per segment.

 Take for example the below points and polygons in an area of interest.